-Santa Cruz California is a hotbed of mildly dilapidated dwellings that serve as auxiliary housing for college students, ex college students, and middle aged renters not ready to leave the disposable income lifestyle of youth behind.
+Santa Cruz California has long been a hotbed of funky, slightly dilapitated victorians that serve as auxiliary housing for college students, ex college students, and middle aged renters not ready or able to leave the disposable income lifestyle of youth behind.
 Our house embodied the hippie co-op that had seen better days.
-Still charming, still a little communal, it served mostly as a way station for people going somewhere, someday…maybe.
+Still charming, still a little communal, it seemed to serve as a way station for people going somewhere, someday…maybe.

 Housemate meals of one kind or another usually happened once a month, occasionally devolving into Foodie feasts.
 It was one such evening, after several bottles of wine, when the idea of Guerrilla Dining was born.
 To the best of my wine clouded memory the conversation went something like this: